 For Health Care Operations

-We may use and disclose medical information about you for this entity’s operations.
+We may use and disclose medical information about you for this entity’s operations and the collective operations of the entities covered by this Notice.
 These uses and disclosures are necessary to run the entity and make sure that all of our patients receive quality care.
 For example, we may use medical information to review our treatment and services and to evaluate the performance of our staff in caring for you.
 We may also combine medical information about our patients to decide what additional services we should offer, what services are not needed, and whether certain new treatments are effective.
 We may also disclose information to doctors, nurses, technicians, medical students, students in other health care fields, and other personnel for review and learning purposes.
 We may also combine the medical information we have with medical information from other health care providers to compare how we are doing and see where we can make improvements in the care and services we offer.
 We may remove information that identifies you from this set of medical information so others may use it to study health care and health care delivery without learning who the specific patients are.

 Health Information Exchange

 Many facilities participate in one or more health information exchanges.
-A health information exchange facilitates sharing of information among health care organizations such as hospitals, clinics, and state or federal-mandated reporting organizations.
-This facility may also participate in a health information exchange that allows for the sharing of information between hospitals and doctors.
+A health information exchange facilitates sharing of information among health care organizations such as hospitals, clinics, health plans and state or federal- mandated reporting organizations.
+This facility may also participate in a health information exchange that allows for the sharing of information between hospitals, doctors, and health plans.

 Patient Satisfaction Surveys

-We may use a limited amount of information about you to conduct patient satisfaction surveys by telephone and written communications including email.
+We may use a limited amount of information about you to conduct patient satisfaction surveys by telephone and written communications, including email.
+If you do not want to receive a patient satisfaction survey, you need to let us know by calling 1-877-BMH-TIPS and choosing Option 3.

 Baptist currently sponsors reunions each year for various patient groups, such as Transplant and Neonatal Intensive Care Unit graduates, to celebrate their successes.
 If you are a graduate of these programs, or similar programs, we may use your information to contact you and invite you to the reunions.